javi11/usenet-drive/README.md

 - `tls` (bool): Whether to use SSL for the Usenet provider.
 Default value is `true`.
 - `max_connections` (int): The maximum number of connections to the Usenet provider.
 - `download_only` (bool): Whether this provider only allows downloading.
 Default value is `false`.
+- `insecure_ssl` (bool): Whether to allow insecure SSL connections.
+Default value is `false`.

+## Memory limitations

+The application will use the system memory without any limitation, normally it should not use more than 1GB of memory, but it will depend on the number of opened files and the number of download workers.
+If you want to set a limit to the memory usage you can add the env variable of `GOMEMLIMIT`

 ## Limitations

 - Files uploaded to usenet can not be edited.
 If you need to edit a file, you need to upload a new file with the changes.
 This is more a limitation of usenet itself than the tool.
 (Future workaround can be done)
-- The number of reads by file is limited by the number of connections to the usenet provider, normally not more than 3 connections are needed peer file read.
+- The number of reads by file is limited by the number of connections to the usenet provider.
+- Currently chunked upload is not supported so it´s recommended to use rclone_vfs to cache the files before uploading them to usenet.
+This will change in the future.

 ## Profiling